-Dine at an authentic soda fountain lunch counter and order the day's lunch specials, full breakfast with biscuits and gravy, home cooked vegetables and grilled sandwiches.
+Dine at an authentic soda fountain lunch counter at Hoskins Drug Store and order the day's lunch specials, full breakfast with biscuits and gravy, home cooked vegetables and grilled sandwiches.
 Finish your meal with a milkshake, malt or a banana split.
 Stop in the gift shop and wander the full-service pharmacy.
 It's a step back in time in Clinton, Tennessee.

-Visitors can learn about the courageous story of the Clinton 12.
+Visitors can learn about the courageous story of the Clinton 12 at the Green McAdoo Cultural Center.
 Step inside a 1950s classroom and see what life was like under "Jim Crow" laws.
 Follow the chronological story of the desegregation of the Clinton High School with life-size photographs and narratives.

 Tennessee has 14 stops on the U.S. Civil Rights Trail.
 Discover them here.